DerekGloudemans/crop-tracking-detrac/README.md

 I'm going to keep this repo light on identifying details for now due to double-blind submissions in progress.
 Check back later for more details!

 This repository implements a fast integrated approach to object detection and tracking based primarily on localization rather than detection.
-Results, when published, are extremely promising in terms of pushing real-time trackign without extensive implementation engineering.
+Results, when published, are extremely promising in terms of pushing real-time tracking without extensive implementation engineering.

 ## Included Files:
 - config/ - contains configuration file for Kalman filter.
 If you want to use the pretrained [localizer](https://github.com/DerekGloudemans/localization-based-tracking/releases/download/v1.0-alpha/localizer_state_dict.pt) and [detector](https://github.com/DerekGloudemans/localization-based-tracking/releases/download/v1.0-alpha/detector_state_dict.pt) weights from training on UA Detrac, save them in this folder.